 That said, we do have a lot of glamour still around technology.
 We don’t have as much glamour of the universal setting of "the future" as being glamorous.
 But there’s a glamour around self-driving cars, there’s a glamour around high-speed rail, if you consider that futuristic — some people consider that a 19th century technology.
 Even cloud computing has a certain kind of glamour.

 But glamour and horror are also related.
 Horror is often sort of the flip side of glamour.
 Glamour is always hiding something.
 What is it hiding?
 The truth is, it’s probably hiding something kind of mundane, and the complications of life.
 But especially to people who are suspicious or have different values, there’s often a sense that it’s hiding something terrible.
 I talk about Frankenstein having a vision of himself and waking up to realize he’d created a monster.
 One of the things we have now is a glamour-horror around surveillance and big data and what people can do with databases.
 It leads us to exaggerate how easy these things are but also we’re afraid of them.
 And that’s an example where it can be seductive but we’re also afraid of it at the same time.
 Afraid in a way that we weren’t afraid of flying cars.

-Bottom image: 1939 Vanity Fair fashion shoot, as scanned from the book Exit to Tomorrow: World's Fair Architecture, Design, Fashion 1933-2005
+Bottom image: 1939 Vogue fashion shoot, as scanned from the book Exit to Tomorrow: World's Fair Architecture, Design, Fashion 1933-2005